 And we're here to help too:

 - By providing relevant information, advice and support with best practice to local businesses across the South West.

 - Our Professional Advice Service (PAS) is a free, exclusive service to Chamber of Commerce members.
-To prepare your business for GDPR compliance, call 0800 980 2789 or email email@example.com
+To check your business is GDPR compliant, call 0800 980 2789 or email email@example.com

 - Running a small business or charity?
-Contact the ICO helpline for help preparing for the new data protection law, including the GDPR.
+Contact the ICO helpline if you have any questions relating to the new data protection law, including the GDPR.

 Read related guides, events and advice on GDPR below...